People tend to have questions about IBS, so here are some answers:

 What can you not eat?

 Basically, I can only eat meats, leafy greens, fruits and some sweets.
 (I have to avoid breads, rices, potatoes, beans, broccoli, and grains) I have to watch how much sugar I take in since too much sugar will irritate my stomach.
-Also, I have decided to become Vegetarian, recently.
-Because eating wasn’t already a challenge. 😉
+Also, I have decided to break Vegetarianism, recently.
+Because eating shouldn’t be such a challenge. 😉

 I thought IBS was just bloating.